treejer/mobile/src/constants/README.md

 # StyleSheet

-> global styles and colors that used in this project
+> global styles and colors that used in the project are here